nnerb/portfolio-v2/README.md

 - **Skills** – Technologies and tools I use
 - **Projects** – Featured projects + archive
 - **Contact** – Ways to reach me
-- **Footer** – "Developed by Brenn Aldwin Santiago © 2025 All rights reserved."

 ## 🎨 Screenshots
 Here’s a preview of the portfolio: